-On July 28, the National Coalition on Health Care and West Health will co-host the second of a two-part, Capitol Hill briefing series on drug pricing.
-The second briefing, “Drug Pricing Reform: The Costs of Inaction,” will focus broadly on the evidence behind claims that lowering drug prices will lead to fewer drugs developed.
+On July 28, the National Coalition on Health Care and West Health co-hosted the second of a two-part, Capitol Hill briefing series on drug pricing.
+The second briefing, “Drug Pricing Reform: The Costs of Inaction,” focused broadly on the evidence behind claims that lowering drug prices will lead to fewer drugs developed.

 Congressman Peter Welch (D-VT)